 - Give with Confidence - Goodwill is a top-rated charity.

 - Antiques & collectibles: Specialty items can be offered through our online auction site, Shopgoodwill.com.

 - Artificial Christmas Trees

-- Clothing: All sizes, styles, and conditions.
+- Clothing: All sizes, styles and conditions.
 Clothing not suitable for resale can be recycled.

 - Electronics (EXCEPT for televisions): Consumer electronics in good working condition.
-This includes alarm clocks, radios, stereo equipment, etc. but not televisions.
+This includes alarm clocks, radios, stereo equipment, etc.

 - Home Decor: Portraits/frames, candles, fake floral and vases, and baskets